Navaneeth-Sharma/Speech_Recognition_of_Digits/README.md

 ![alt text](https://github.com/Navaneeth-Sharma/Speech_Recognition_of_Digits/blob/main/model_summary.jpg)

 The Adam Optimizer is used for Optimization on the Weights, Categorical Loss (since Categorical Data) and batch size is about 64.
+The Output.ipynb contains the code for the testing the model.

 ## Results and Analysis
 When audio signal is played our neural network model identifies the number and displays it